Last Updated on April 15, 2021 by Tina

 - Bring water.
 I hiked when the weather is cold but still, I believe water is essential for hiking.

-- Bring face towel especially during summertime as you will be perspiring a lot.
+- Bring a face towel especially during summertime as you will be perspiring a lot.

 - Wear appropriate shoes.
 Avoid wearing heels or flip-flops.